jeisner/treebank-scripts/README.md

 - certain special characters have reserved meanings; instances of these characters in the original Treebank are transformed; see the oneline script for documentation of this

+## Usage

+Each script is documented through initial comments.
+For an explanation of how some of these scripts are pipelined in a typical case, see section 6.2 ("Data Preparation") of [Jason Eisner's Ph.D. thesis](http://cs.jhu.edu/~jason/papers/#eisner-2001-thesis).

+If you plan to run the scripts from the command line, then you may want to add the script directory to your `PATH` environment variable.
+The `stamp.inc` script needs to be in a directory that is listed in the `PERL5LIB` or `PERLLIB` environment variable.

+Alternatively, you can run the scripts by invoking Perl directly, e.g.,
+	perl -I/path/to/treebank-scripts /path/to/treebank-scripts/oneline

 ## Documentation Files